earthkid123/earthkid123.github.io/Blog.md

 ---

+<b> Spring 2020 </b>
+Here we are as I write this blog post now it is March 14th we are in the middle of a COVID-19 pandemic throughout our nation but no need to be alarmed we will for sure work this out I have confidence in our society.
+If you are reading this and have an open soruce project in regards to COVID-19 feel free to reach out to me I would love to contribute to it.
+But i digress as I write this to you I'm currently in CS 6238 Secure Computer Systems (SCS) and I got to say the course is very interesting and definitley thought provoking with weekly quizzes on lecture material and four projects which are composed of: paging in memory, Two Factor Authentication, Setuid vulnerabilities & Distributed Systems.
+This class is a very good advanced security class and  I look forward to many other courses which I will take throughout my time at Georgia Tech.

+<b> TA For CS 6035 </b>
+So below this post should be a blurb about how I just started my adventures at Georgia Tech Online.
+A little over halfway through the course the Teacher Assistants for this course released a form to fill out if you are interested in being a Teacher Assistant I was interested since I was one in my undergrad so i applied.
+Long story short i ended up getting the spot so now as I write this to you as I'm a TA for CS 6035 (by the time this is being written i already completed the course).
+I was thrilled to accept the offer and help out students.

+<b> Georgia Tech Online masters in Cybersecurity(OMSCY)...Not to be confused with Georgia Tech's Online Masters in Computer Science (OMSCS) </b>

+I haven't been on here for a while i guess i should give a status update as to how everything is going.
+Well I recently (fall 2019) started at Georgia Tech for an online masters in cybersecurity.
+It has been an incredible time so far and i'm only two semesters in.
+First semester I took two classes PUBP 6725 Information Security Policies & CS 6035 Introduction to Information Security.
+The Policy class talked about the socoeconomic effect and governing effects of cybersecurity throughout the world and different policies and proceudres which people utilize in order to form a more safe, secure world.
+The CS 6035 course covered information security from the ground up from buffer overflows, firewalls, access control, cryptography and web vulnerabilities.
+This course was awesome beause of all the hands on project we got to do like overflowing a buffer, malware analysis, RSA & Python  and last but not least SQL injection and XSS attacks.
+I highly reccomend this course for anyone interested in security but it can be tough for some people due to its programming nature.

 <b> Cypress PSOC 6 </b>

 I'm excited I got this new embedded systems board the PSOC 6 by Cypress it seems like an awesome board and I'm excited to start developing with it!!